vapor/docs/3.0/docs/getting-started/spm.md

 ## Package Manifest

-The first place SPM looks in your project is the package manfiest.
+The first place SPM looks in your project is the package manifest.
 This should always be located in the root directory of your project and named `Package.swift`.

 ### Dependencies